DavidH2001/MUON-Data-Collection/README.md

 [Q] Quit
 Identify which serial port is connected to the S detector or Q to quit:
 ```
-From the supplied list of available serial ports supported on your computer, select the one attached to the S-detector.
+From the supplied list of available serial ports, supported by your computer, select the one attached to the S-detector.
 Note the process of listing the ports will make the connected detector re-boot:

 ```commandline